roffio/telegram-queues/README.md

-The bot is probably active at the moment and can be found at adbqueue_bot.t.me You can check the status of the bot by visiting the following page: https://stats.uptimerobot.com/gnRyufYArx
+The bot is probably active at the moment and can be found at https://adbqueue_bot.t.me You can check the status of the bot by visiting the following page: https://stats.uptimerobot.com/gnRyufYArx